Baby Got Back: Synopsis

 The song begins with a spoken word segment involving two presumably thin, white valley girls.
-One of the girls (dubbed Linda by Amylia Dorsey) remarks to her friend, "Oh, my, God Becky, look at her butt!
+In the background, a curvy woman slowly dances in silhouette.
+One of the two valley girls (dubbed Linda by Amylia Diaz-Dorsey) remarks to her friend, "Oh, my, God Becky, look at her butt!
 It is so big!"
-This section ends with Linda saying "she's just so... black!", at which point the song proper begins.
+This section ends with Linda saying "she's just so... black!", at which point the verse begins.

 The first verse begins with "I like big butts and I cannot lie" and the narrator's attraction to women with large buttocks is a major theme of the song.
 The second and third verses challenge mainstream norms of beauty with lyrics such as "I ain't talkin' 'bout Playboy/'Cause silicone parts are made for toys" and "So Cosmo says you're fat/Well I ain't down with that!"

 The song came from a meeting between Sir Mix-a-Lot and Amylia Dorsey, who saw little representation of full-figured women in media.
 The idea came from a 1980s-era Budweiser commercial featuring thin, valley girl-esque models of varying ethnicities.
 They decided to dedicate a song to the opposite, featuring curvy women of color.
 Mix and Dorsey sought to "broaden the definition of beauty."

 Sir Mix-a-Lot commented in a 1992 interview: "The song doesn't just say I like large butts, you know?
 The song is talking about women who damn near kill themselves to try to look like these beanpole models that you see in Vogue magazine."
 He explained that most women respond positively to the song's message, especially black women: "They all say, 'About time.

 The dialogue of actress Papillon Soo Soo saying "Me so horny" is sampled from the 1987 film Full Metal Jacket to complete Sir Mix-a-Lot's lyric, "That butt you got makes..."

-In 2014, according to TMZ, Sir Mix-a-Lot said it was Jennifer Lopez's moves as a Fly Girl on the 90s show In Living Color that first inspired him to write "Baby Got Back".
+In 2014, according to TMZ, Sir Mix-a-Lot said it was Jennifer Lopez's moves as a Fly Girl on the 1990s show In Living Color that first inspired him to write "Baby Got Back".